The Fruit of God’s Spirit - Galatians 5:22-23 | P2

 - Faith is released by corresponding action.
 John 9:1-7

-Faith is not an incident, but a way of life for the believer demonstrated by our actions and obedience to God's word.
+Faith is not an incident, but a way of life for the believer lived by our actions and obedience to God's word.
 Our faith is anchored in God’s word.
 And our obedience demonstrates our faith in it and God.
-Living it out in obedience and act is us living by faith.
+Living in obedience is us living by faith.

 - God deals with how we manage things by our faithfulness.
 Luke 10-12